legacy-seismic-data/legacy-seismic-data.github.io/pages/about.md

 The data contain on this website is based on openly available data.

 ### Acknowledgements
+Photo credits:
-Photo credits: Event Map - [Martin Duff](https://www.flickr.com/photos/martinluff/with/5530605111/) CC BY-SA 2.0
+* Earth cracks - [Martin Duff](https://www.flickr.com/photos/martinluff/with/5530605111/) CC BY-SA 2.0
+* Fabra Observatory -  © Wikimedia Commons
+* Bicycles - Gregory Urquiaga © Regents of the University of California, Davis